TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/Glossary.rst

 These are the main languages TYPO3 uses for configuration:

-* :ref:`TypoScript syntax <typoscript-syntax-start>` is used for TypoScript and TSconfig.
+* :ref:`TypoScript syntax <typoscript-syntax-start>` is used for `TypoScript`:pn:
+  and `TSconfig`:pn:.
 * :ref:`TypoScript constant syntax <t3tsref:typoscript-syntax-constant-editor>` is
-  used for Extension Configuration and for defining constants for TypoScript.
+  used for the extension configuration and for defining constants for `TypoScript`:pn:.
 * :ref:`Yaml <yaml-syntax>` is the configuration language of choice for newer TYPO3 system extensions like rte_ckeditor, form and the sites module.
-It has partly replaced TypoScript and TSconfig as configuration languages.
+It has partly replaced `TypoScript`:pn: and `TSconfig`:pn: as configuration languages.
-* XML is used to define a schema for FlexForms.
+* XML is used to define a schema for `FlexForms`:pn:.
-* PHP is used for the :php:`$GLOBALS` array which includes TCA (:php:`$GLOBALS['TCA']`), Global Configuration (:php:`GLOBALS['TYPO3_CONF_VARS']`), etc.
+* PHP is used for the :php:`$GLOBALS` array which includes `TCA`:pn:
+  (:php:`$GLOBALS['TCA']`), Global Configuration (:php:`GLOBALS['TYPO3_CONF_VARS']`),
+  etc.

 .. tip::

-   The term **TypoScript** is used to both define the pure syntax TypoScript and the configuration method TypoScript.
+   The term **TypoScript** is used to both define the pure syntax `TypoScript`:pn: and the configuration method `TypoScript`:pn:.
 These are different things.
-To avoid confusion, we will use the term "TypoScript syntax" and "TypoScript configuration method", at least in this chapter.
+To avoid confusion, we will use the term "`TypoScript`:pn: syntax" and "TypoScript configuration method", at least in this chapter.

 Configuration definition